 Stochastic and decentralized control, information theory, applied probability

-Master’s programs: 4 year Bachelor’s degree (Honours preferred) with a minimum B+ average in the third and fourth years.
+Master’s programs: 4 year Bachelor’s degree (normally engineering) with a minimum B+ standing and a strong interest in mathematics and statistics.

-Those applicants whose native languages do not include English will be required to obtain a satisfactory standing in an English Language Proficiency Test as part of the application process.
+Those applicants whose native languages do not include English may be required to obtain a satisfactory standing in an English Language Proficiency Test as part of the application process.

 Key Dates and Deadlines

-Application Deadline: There is no deadline to apply for admission, but applicants are encouraged to apply early in order to receive full consideration for financial support
+Application Deadline: There is no deadline to apply for admission, but applicants are advised to submit their applications as soon as possible and by January 15th in order to receive full funding consideration.